algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ### When You Upload A File(POST)

-For the teacher side, here's how to upload a file.
+For the teacher's side, here's how to upload a file.

 ![ImageUpload](Images/upload.png)

 ### Delete A File(DELETE)

-the teacher will be able to delete a file that has already been upload.
+the teacher will be able to delete a file that has already been uploaded.

 There will be a folder called “upload” containing all the files uploaded by the teacher in json format.

-To delete a file, the teacher presses the “delete” button and the file is removed from the folder and the SQLite database.
+To delete a file, the teacher presses the “delete” button and the file is removed from the folder and from the SQLite database.

 - the server extracts the circuit ID from the URL of the HTTP request.
 - An SQL query is sent to the database to find the circuit entry.
   - if the circuit wasn't found : send "404 circuit not found"
-  - if the circuit was found : delete the JSON file in the folder upload and delete circuit in the database with this SQL request.
+  - if the circuit was found : delete the JSON file in the folder upload and delete circuit in the database with this SQL query.
     ```SQL
     DELETE FROM circuit WHERE id = CircuitIdDeleted ;
     ```
-- All clients connected via WebSocket receive notification that a circuit has been deleted.
+- All clients connected via WebSocket receive a notification that a circuit has been deleted.